07 Feb Love Someone

 You can always find someone to love.

-And if love is not expressed, it’s still real and it matters.
-For example, when things happen at any scale that are or could be awful for others – from your daughter’s friends turning against her to a turn for the worse in a country to the planet overheating and species dying – it’s natural to feel a sense of moral outrage on behalf of other beings.
+And if love is not expressed, it’s still real, and it matters.
+For example, when things happen at any scale that is or could be awful for others – from your daughter’s friends turning against her to a turn for the worse in a country to the planet overheating and species dying – it’s natural to feel a sense of moral outrage on behalf of other beings.
 This is a kind of love, even if there is no place to put it.
-Or you might sense the weariness in the person sitting across from you in the subway and feel some compassion and goodwill.
-Perhaps you think about a friend with appreciation, or smile to yourself at what a goofball he is.
+Or you might sense the weariness in the person sitting across from you on the subway and feel some compassion and goodwill.
+Perhaps you think about a friend with an appreciation or smile to yourself at what a goofball he is.

 It’s all love.

 Love feeds us as it flows out of us.
-Soothing, calming, centering, strengthening.
+Soothing, calming, centering, and strengthening.

 Slow it down.
 Listen longer.
 Make room for the heart.

 Who else could you love?